theory/theory.pm/source/layout-test/index.md

 | ------------- | ------------------------------ |
 | `help()`      | Display the help window.       |
 | `destroy()`   | **Destroy your computer!**     |

+### Pull Quote ###

+{% pullquote %}
+Surround your paragraph with the pull quote tags.
+Then when you come to the text you want to pull, {" surround it like this "} and that's all there is to it.
+{% endpullquote %}